dragonflydb/documentation/docs/command-reference/sets/saddex.md

 **Warning:** Experimental!
 Dragonfly specific.

-Simimar to SADD but adds one or more members that expire after specified number of seconds.
+Similar to SADD but adds one or more members that expire after specified number of seconds.
 An error is returned when the value stored at `key` is not a set.

 ## Return